Muisca: Language

-Chibcha, also known as muysca, mosca, or muysca cubun, belongs to the Chibchan languages.
+Muisca or Muysca, also known as Chibcha, belongs to the Chibchan languages.
 At the height of its expanse, the language was spoken across several regions of Central America and the north of South America.
 The Tairona culture and the U'wa, related to the Muisca culture, speak similar languages, which encouraged trade.
 The Muisca used a form of hieroglyphs for numbers.

-Many Chibcha words were absorbed or "loaned" into Colombian Spanish:
+Many Muisca words were absorbed into Colombian Spanish: